syedame1/taxonomy/wx_doc_extractions/Enhanced_Guide_to_Assess_Agents_vs_Automation.md

 Consider the example of payment fraud analysis.
 A traditional rules engine works like a checklist, flagging transactions based on preset criteria.
 In contrast, an LLM agent functions more like a seasoned investigator, evaluating context, considering subtle patterns, and identifying suspicious activity even when clear-cut rules aren't violated.
 This nuanced reasoning capability is exactly what enables agents to manage complex, ambiguous situations effectively.

-As you evaluate where agents can add value, prioritize workflows that have previously resisted automation, especially where traditional methods encounter friction:
+## As you evaluate where agents can add value, prioritize workflows that have previously resisted automation, especially where traditional methods encounter friction:

-01

-Complex

-decision-making:

-02

-Difficult-to-maintain

-rules:

-03

-Heavy reliance on

-unstructured data:

-Workflows involving nuanced judgment, exceptions, or

-context-sensitive decisions, for example refund approval

-in customer service workflows.
+01. Complex decision-making: Workflows involving nuanced judgment, exceptions, or context-sensitive decisions, for example refund approval in customer service workflows.

-Systems that have become unwieldy due to extensive and

-intricate rulesets, making updates costly or error-prone,

-for example performing vendor security reviews.
+02. Difficult-to-maintain rules:Systems that have become unwieldy due to extensive and intricate rulesets, making updates costly or error-prone, for example performing vendor security reviews.

-Scenarios that involve interpreting natural language,

-extracting meaning from documents, or interacting with

-users conversationally, for example processing a home
+03 Heavy reliance on unstructured data:Scenarios that involve interpreting natural language, extracting meaning from documents, or interacting with users conversationally, for example processing a home insurance claim.

-insurance claim 7

-A practical guide to building agents

 Before committing to building an agent, validate that your use case can meet these criteria clearly.
 Otherwise, a deterministic solution may suffice.